WebOrigami/docs/src/content/builtins/@crawl.md

 title: "@crawl(tree, [baseHref])"
 ---

-Crawls the indicated tree, following links and references in HTML pages, CSS stylesheets, and JavaScript files to construct and return the complete tree of reachable resources.
+Crawls the indicated tree and returns the complete tree of reachable resources.
+This includes following links and references in HTML pages, CSS stylesheets, and JavaScript files.

 ## Crawl an existing site